cMaroon/ptc-web/README.md

 Licence
 -------

-TLIBR Web is licensed under AGPL version 3 or later.
+The Lost Island : Battle Royale Official Website is licensed under AGPL version 3 or later.
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)) if you want to use any code, design or artwork from this project, attribute it and make your project open source under the same licence.